mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

 ## <a name="ProjectsAndWorkspacesGradleWorkspace"/>Gradle Workspace

-The Gradle workspace is rooted in the root project and consists of all included projects - **bnd** *and* **Gradle** projects.
+The Gradle workspace is rooted in the root project and consists of all included projects - **Bnd** *and* **Gradle** projects.

 ## <a name="ProjectsAndWorkspacesBndWorkspace"/>Bnd Workspace

-The bnd workspace is rooted in the root project and contains exactly one configuration project, and zero or more **bnd** projects.
+The Bnd workspace is rooted in the root project and contains exactly one configuration project, and zero or more **Bnd** projects.

-For it to be a *useful* bnd workspace, it will have to contain at least one bnd project.
+For it to be a *useful* Bnd workspace, it will have to contain at least one Bnd project.

 ## <a name="ProjectsAndWorkspacesCnf"/>Configuration Project